antoinelemor/CCF-canadian-climate-framing/README.md

 ---

-## Project Objectives
+## Project objectives

 The primary objectives of this project are:

-1. **Data Collection and Preprocessing:** Gather media articles from Canadian press sources and preprocess the data for analysis.
+1. **Data collection and preprocessing:** gather media articles from Canadian press sources and preprocess the data for analysis.
-2. **Manual Annotation and Model Training:** Manually annotate sentences within the articles to identify key elements and train machine learning models to automatically detect and classify these elements in the articles.
+2. **Manual annotation and model training:** manually annotate sentences within the articles to identify key elements and train machine learning models to automatically detect and classify these elements in the articles.
-3. **Evaluation and Refinement:** Evaluate model performance, iteratively refine annotations, and ensure high accuracy in classifications.
+3. **Evaluation and refinement:** evaluate model performance, iteratively refine annotations, and ensure high accuracy in classifications.

 ---

-## Repository Structure
+## Repository structure

 ```
 CCF-Canadian-Climate-Framing/